Rural Pharmacy Scholarship Scheme

 Mentors will need to register and submit a Mentor End of Year Report via the Pharmacy Programs Administrator Portal.
 See the Rural Pharmacy Scholarship Mentor Scheme Program Rules for further details.
 If Mentors choose to be paid for participating in the Scheme, a payment of $375 per mentored scholar per year will be made by Electronic Funds Transfer (EFT) to their nominated bank account.

-4. You must have contact with the scholar on at least a quarterly basis.
+You must have contact with the scholar on at least a quarterly basis.
+Quarterly contact means a minimum of one contact per eligible quarter (Jan-Mar, Apr-Jun, Jul-Sep Oct-Dec.
+Mentors are encouraged to engage with their scholars as much as practicable throughout the academic year.
 You should also work with the scholar to develop a Learning Plan for each academic year.
 You will also be required to submit a Mentor Report at the end of the year outlining the contact with the scholar and details about the rural health activities that the scholar has participated in.

 -Be an Australian citizen or permanent resident